-Here are some of my experiences and thoughts about making changes to nonrefundable and nonchangeable airline tickets.
+Here are some of my experiences and thoughts about making changes to nonrefundable and how to change nonchangeable airline tickets.

 I have been able to make itinerary changes to many non-changeable tickets.
-In most of those cases, I requested and took earlier flights.
+In most of those cases, I requested and took earlier flights, usually on the same day.
 Other times I was able to change connection cities or even arrival airports.

-Here are two of my unique situations with nonchangeable airline tickets:
+Here are two of my successful scenarios changing non-changeable airline tickets:

 By no means was I able to change all my non-changeable airline tickets to desirable itineraries.
 I am not even sure it has been more often than not.
 I can tell you that it is definitely not impossible.

-McCool Travel Tip: traveling light and being nice to airline agents significantly increases your chances to changing a non-changeable ticket.
+McCool Travel Tip: travel with only carryon baggage and be nice to airline agents will significantly increase your chances of changing your non-changeable airline ticket.